-What Can a Handyman Do in Saratoga, New York?
+What Can a Handyman Do Without a License in Saratoga, New York?

 New York does not have a single statewide “general contractor license.”
 Contractor/handyman licensing is mostly handled at the local (city/town/county) level, and many places require a Home Improvement Contractor (HIC) license/registration for residential repair/renovation work.
 In and around Saratoga (Saratoga County), you typically can do small “handyman” tasks without a state license, but electrical, plumbing, and HVAC work generally require locally-issued trade licenses and permits; the key threshold and fees depend on the specific municipality where the work occurs (City of Saratoga Springs vs. Town of Saratoga vs. other towns/villages).